 We will immediately inform you if we feel that your instructions infringe on the applicable UK Data Protection Law or for any reason, we are unable to carry out your instructions.
 If your instructions prevent us from complying with the applicable laws, we will notify you.
 However, we will not notify you when such disclosure is forbidden by applicable law on the important grounds of public interest.

 4.2 How we will assist you in Complying

-When complying with any requests relating to Data Within Your Control received from Your End User as a Data Controller (as detailed in Chapter 3 of the GDPR), we have provided reasonable tools within Your Account that enable you to comply and fulfil your obligations as a Data Controller when you have received any request from Your End Users regarding their Personal Data.
+When complying with any requests relating to Data Within Your Control received from Your End User as a Data Controller, we have provided reasonable tools within Your Account that enable you to comply and fulfil your obligations as a Data Controller when you have received any request from Your End Users regarding their Personal Data.
 In the instances where you are not able to comply using the tools available within Your Account and complicated action is required to remove the Personal Data in question, we will provide, where possible, a reasonable quotation (upon request) based on the action that is required to complete this on your behalf.

 4.3 Any Requests Regarding the Data In Your Control

 Some of the Data Within Your Control is accessible and thus removable through Your Account.
 With respect to any Data Within Your Control that is not accessible and thus removable within Your Account, a request can be made to us in order for you to take relevant action that is otherwise not possible.
 The request must be made in writing and must include details of Your End User and the Personal Data that the request is referring to, along with any relevant action required to be taken.

 Once the request has been received and validated, we will, where applicable: